taoshidev/time-series-prediction-subnet/README.md

 On Mac OS:
 brew update && brew install jq && brew install npm && sudo npm install pm2 -g && pm2 update

+3. Be sure to installed venv for the repo

+Inside the repository directory (time-series-prediction-subnet) run: python3 -m venv venv pip install -r requirements.txt source venv/bin/activate

-3. Run the run.sh script which will handle running your validator and pulling the latest updates as they are issued. pm2 start run.sh --name sn8 -- --wallet.name <wallet> --wallet.hotkey <hotkey> --netuid 8
+4. Run the run.sh script which will handle running your validator and pulling the latest updates as they are issued. pm2 start run.sh --name sn8 -- --wallet.name <wallet> --wallet.hotkey <hotkey> --netuid 8

 This will run two PM2 process: one for the validator which is called sn8 by default (you can change this in run.sh),